Essentials of Visual Storytelling for Wedding Photographers

 Hopefully, a short time after the first dance is when you can say your goodbyes and head off after a long and no-doubt exhausting day.

-Preparation is the key to a day, so have those lists with you to make sure you get absolutely everything that’s essential.
+Preparation is the key to a successful day, so have those lists with you to make sure you get absolutely everything that’s essential.
 Don’t be afraid to redo anything that you aren’t happy with and have the confidence to group and pose people where needed.

-Hopefully, you’ll have a little insight into how a typical wedding day worked for me and this will give you a basis to make your own essential shot list.
+Hopefully, you’ll have a little insight into how a wedding day worked for me and this will give you a basis to make your own essential shot list.

 More Resources for Wedding Photographers & Videographers